Irene H. Butter: Detention camps

-United States
+Education and career

 Armed with a college scholarship, Irene focused on her education and attended Queens College in New York.
-She then earned a Ph.D. in economics from Duke University at Durham, North Carolina.
-While studying at Duke, she met and married fellow student Charlie Butter and they had two children.
-Upon graduation, Irene and her family moved to the University of Michigan where she became a professor of economics and published many journal articles related to her research.
+She then earned a Ph.D. in economics from the University of Michigan.

-Peace activities during retirement
+Butter was hired by the University of Michigan in 1966.
+Her courses "[highlighted] the influence of race, gender, and poverty on health status, and the central role of child and family health in achieving a healthy community many years before they became standard topics in public health teaching".
+From the 1960s into the 1990s, Butter published multiple articles on health care in the U.S., with a focus on midwifery and women's health.

+In 1996, Butter was granted Emeritus status upon her retirement.
+She continues to publish academic papers.

+Holocaust education

-After her arrival in the US, Irene was told that it would be wise to keep silent about the Holocaust and her war experiences in Germany and the Netherlands, but when her high school daughter Pamela proposed a school project in 1976 about Irene's war experiences, Butter relented and told her stories to Pamela as well as the entire class.
+After her arrival in the U.S., Irene was told that it would be wise to keep silent about the Holocaust and her war experiences in Germany and the Netherlands, but when her high school daughter Pamela proposed a school project in 1976 about Irene's war experiences, Butter relented and told her stories to Pamela as well as the entire class.
 The positive feedback she received encouraged her to expand her talks to wider audiences, including a panel discussion about the diarist Anne Frank, who died in German captivity.

-Butter is a professor emerita of health management and policy at the University of Michigan and continues to publish academic papers.
+In 2024, she received the Order of Merit of the Federal Republic of Germany, Germany's highest civilian honor.
+She received the Dutch Government's Anne Frank Award in 2025 for her work in Holocaust education.